 Children of Junior School age will be able to learn to play a complete game of chess, but, because they can only use simple logic rather than complex logic most of them won't be able to work anything out for themselves with any degree of accuracy.
 Children of this age usually learn chess in the first instance by a combination of memory and mimicry, and they cannot do this without proactive parental support.
 If you teach them something one week they'll have forgotten it by the next week.

-It is only when children reach Secondary School age (and probably more like Y8/Y9 than Y7) that most of them will really be able to understand chess at a higher level.
+The way we are teaching chess at present, it is only when children reach Secondary School age (and probably more like Y8/Y9 than Y7) that most of them will really be able to understand chess at a higher level.
 At that age they will understand the concept of being able to switch from the general to the specific and back again.
 At this age they will also be able to start studying and researching chess meaningfully on their own.

 My aim in teaching chess, whether individuals or groups, is to identify the child's learning capabilities and work with the parents or school in providing an appropriate programme of chess education and activities.